Yoshinoya: Indonesia

 In October 1993, Yoshinoya signed a franchise contract with a leading Indonesian company.
 The first Indonesian branch opened at Pondok Indah Mall, South Jakarta.
 However, it operated until July 1998.

 In 2009, Yoshinoya re-entered the Indonesian market through another franchise agreement, this time with Multirasa Nusantara Co., Ltd. In October 2010, its first branch since re-entry opened at Grand Indonesia Shopping Town, Central Jakarta.
-As of November 2024, there are 169 Yoshinoya stores in Indonesia in the Greater Jakarta Metropolitan Area, Surabaya, Bandung, Bali, Semarang, Yogyakarta, Medan, Solo, Malang, Makassar, Manado, Palembang, Pekanbaru, Pontianak, Banjarmasin, Balikpapan, Samarinda, Lombok, Lampung, Bengkulu, Cikarang, Karawang, Garut, Kudus, Madiun, Kediri, Batu, Sidoarjo, Mojokerto, Gresik, Jember, and Singkawang.
+As of November 2024, there are 169 Yoshinoya stores in Indonesia in 27 cities across the country other than the Greater Jakarta Metropolitan Area except in Papua.